 David Letterman, whose father died of a heart attack at a young age, had quintuple bypass surgery in 2000.
 An angiogram revealed blockages in his heart, so he had the surgery to reroute blood flow and lower his risk for a future heart attack.
 Letterman encountered no post-surgery complications and returned to host “The Late Show” after only six weeks of recovery.

 Actress Elizabeth Taylor died in 2011 at age 79 from heart failure.
-Heart failure is a common condition: 5 million Americans are living with heart failure.
+Heart failure is a common condition: are living with heart failure.
 Taylor was diagnosed in 2004.
 She was able to manage her condition for years.
 Towards the end of her life, she began to feel its effects more acutely and began using a wheelchair.

 Singer Toni Braxton discovered in 2004 that she had high blood pressureand pericarditis, an inflammation of the lining of the heart.
 Braxton’s case proves that anyone can experience heart disease, even those who are young and otherwise healthy.
 The singer, who had a massive hit single with “Un-Break My Heart,” now takes a beta-blocker and concentrates on staying fit and active.
 She also avoids salty and fatty foods, which aggravate her condition.

-Although many people believe that heart disease primarily affects men, Walters brought to light the fact that in the United States about the same number of women die of heart disease each year as men.
+Although many people believe that heart disease primarily affects men, Walters brought to light the fact that in the United States about die of heart disease each year as men.
 In 2009, Walters sought medical attention after feeling unfamiliar pressure in her chest.
 Doctors told her that she was at risk for a heart attack and she underwent open-heart surgery to replace her faulty aortic valve.
 She returned to work only four months later.
 Walters retired from ABC News and “The View” in 2014 after over 35 years on television.

 Reality TV star, Poison guitarist, and 80s bad boy Bret Michaels discovered he had a hole in his heart in 2010 — a condition he shares with about 25 percent of the U.S. population.
 This condition is known as patent foramen ovale.
 After having a brain hemorrhage, Michaels endured a mini stroke, also known as a transient ischemic attack (TIA).
 Doctors attributed the “warning stroke” to his known heart condition.
 He underwent surgery to repair the hole in his heart in 2011.